JerryJeremy/alx-pre_course/README.md

 My first readme
-My up to date. let's do this
+My up to date.
-And let go on
+I can do it